Skip to main content

 NCOA talked to Benjamin and consulted other trusted public health sources to find answers to questions you may have about COVID and older adults at this stage of the pandemic.
 We hope you’ll find it a useful tool for learning to co-exist with the coronavirus and for building your own resiliency.

 You should always consult your doctor before making health care decisions, but public health officials say that for those who are eligible, the answer is yes.
-The updated COVID vaccine you’ve been hearing about offers protection against the original coronavirus strain and the latest variants.
+The updated COVID vaccine you’ve been hearing about offers protection against the latest variants of the COVID virus.

 The vaccine that we have is very safe and effective for doing the thing that we want to protect people from the most, which is getting really sick and dying,” Benjamin says.

-Will I always need a booster every few months?
+Will I always need a COVID vaccine every year ?

-Former White House COVID-19 Response Coordinatorshish Ashish Jha, MD, MPH, said that while the COVID vaccine may become an annual shot for healthy people in some age groups, older adults may continue to need more frequent vaccinations.2
+Former White House COVID-19 Response Coordinator Ashish Jha, MD, MPH, said that while the COVID vaccine may become an annual shot for healthy people in some age groups, older adults may continue to need more frequent vaccinations.1

-It's always a good idea to check with your doctor about how often to get vaccinated, especially for people living with ongoing medical conditions.
+It's always a good idea to check with your doctor about how often to get vaccinated, especially for people living with ongoing medical conditions and those who are immunocompromised.

 If I’m vaccinated, do I still need to wear a mask indoors?